Now welcoming guests · Check availability · hosted by our family for yours

 Off the kitchen — with its stacked-stone island, white quartz waterfall counters, and amber mica pendants — the deck wraps three-quarters around the house.
 A pressed-copper foyer with a reclaimed pallet wall keeps wet gear in its place.

-Main Level King Suite Queen Guest Room 2 Full Baths Mudroom Foyer
+Main Level King Suite Queen Guest Room 2 Full Baths Main-Floor Foyer

 Upper Level — Primary King Suite